yoann-dufresne/cbd/README.md

 ...

 ### bool ConwayBromage::isPresent(uint64_t Kmer)
-Takes a (k-1)-mer and returns true if it is present among the k-mers.<br>
+Takes a (k-1)-mer and returns true if it's present among the stored k-mers.<br>
 Example of use:<br>
 ```
 bool kmer_exists = cb.isPresent(230);